AbsoluteVirtueXI/blockchain-courses/ethereum/1-introduction.md

 ![Centralized vs Decentralized vs Distributed](../res/CDD.png)

 In a Distributed network there is not a single (or even multi) point of authority, named `POA`.
-So consensus mechanisms are used to make sure that each nodes in a distributed network work together, and never in a malicious way.
+The objective is to avoid a single point of failure: `SPOF` So consensus mechanisms are used to make sure that each nodes in a distributed network work together, and never in a malicious way.
 In the case of a blockchain network, consensus mechanisms are used to control how a blockchain transaction can be validated, written in a block and executed.